Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Also well can be used as an introductory word with a broad meaning:

-Well, then she said… So, after that she said...
+Well, then she said…- So, after that she said...

 way- way, way

-Word way can have a direct meaning - "path", "road":
+Word way may have a direct meaning - "path", "road":

 This way please.– This way, please (literally: this road, please).

-Also way can have a figurative meaning:
+Also way may have a figurative meaning:

 even- even